UK Post Office inquiry hears from workers wrongfully accused

 The inquiry was "about people whose mental and physical health has been impacted, people whose marriages and partnerships have deteriorated or failed, about people who thought about taking their own lives and in some cases took their own lives,” he said.

+“I knew there was something wrong with the system but no one wanted to know that,” said Sethi, 69, who was never charged.
+“I was down and out, I contemplated suicide, but I thought no, that’s the easy way out, what about my family and my children?”

+“People in our community believed we had been robbing from the Post Office," he added.

-The inquiry will hear from those most affected by the IT failings and examine the conduct of the Post Office, as well as whether affected workers have been rightly compensated.
+The inquiry will hear from others affected by the IT failings and examine the conduct of the Post Office, as well as whether affected workers have been properly compensated.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.